Intel Arc Alchemist GPUs: prices, specs, release dates and more

 Intel Arc Alchemist features

-That upscaling feature is called XeSS (Xe Super Sampling), and works similarly to both Nvidia DLSS and AMD FSR 2.0.
+That upscaling feature is called XeSS (Xe Super Sampling), and works similarly to Nvidia DLSS, AMD FSR 2.0, and FSR 2.1.
 To boost performance, games are rendered at lower-than-native resolution.
 Then, XeSS pieces the on-screen image together, using data from previous frames, to make it resemble native res – so you get most, if not all of the sharpness, with more frames per second.

 - Chivalry II

 - Ghostwire: Tokyo